manifoldxyz/reserved-ownership-accounts/README.md

 ```

 - The Account Registry MUST use an immutable account implementation address.
-- `createAccount` SHOULD verify that the msg.sender has permission to deploy the Account Instance for the identifying salt.
-Verification SHOULD be done by validating the message and signature against the salt and expiration using ECDSA for EOA signers, or EIP-1271 for smart contract signers
+- `createAccount` SHOULD verify that the msg.sender has permission to deploy the Account Instance for the identifying salt and initial owner.
+Verification SHOULD be done by validating the message and signature against the owner, salt and expiration using ECDSA for EOA signers, or EIP-1271 for smart contract signers
 - `createAccount` SHOULD verify that the block.timestamp < expiration or that expiration == 0
-- New accounts SHOULD be deployed as [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) proxies and ownership assigned to the msg.sender
+- New accounts SHOULD be deployed as [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) proxies and ownership SHOULD be assigned to the initial owner

 ### Account Instance
 The Account Instance can be any smart contract wallet implementation.

-- All Account Instances MUST be created using a Account Registry Instance
+- All Account Instances MUST be created using an Account Registry Instance
 - Account Instance SHOULD support [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271)
 - Account Instance SHOULD provide access to assets previously sent to the address at which the Account Instance is deployed to